-Much of the that area is windswept, rather barren, the main vegetation beach grasses.
+Much of that area is windswept, rather barren, the main vegetation beach grasses.
 In fact, Hatteras reminds me of the North Sea Scottish coast.
 However, the series is shot on and around the verdant barrier islands of the Lowcountry of South Carolina and in the city of Charleston.

 This discrepancy doesn’t bother me.
 I grew up watching The Lone Ranger where many outdoor scenes were produced in a sound studio with papier-mâché boulders and painted backdrops.
-If I had been born and raised in Pittsburg, I wouldn’t know the difference.
+If I had been born and raised in Peoria, I wouldn’t know the difference.
 After all, the show is fictional, a YA fantasy in which adolescents frolic and fight as they seek lost ante-bellum treasure.
 Still, it’s never a good thing when your suspension-of-disbelief Hindenburgs (yes, that’s a verb).

 In Outer Banks, implausibility intrudes rather too often for my censorious tastes; then again, its target audience is juveniles, so what should I expect?

 The series, a patchwork quilt of television and movie genres, features gang violence pitting the working class Pogues against the upper crust Kooks.
 Oddly enough, in Episode One, the slightly built, coke-snorting, Nordic-looking Kook Topper beats the shit out of John B, the Pogue protagonist, a waterman who is much more muscular and physically active than Topper.
 Picture David Bowie kicking Bono’s ass.